techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 ### 4. Fetch User Details

-After the user has successfully authenticated with their Identity Provider, Scalekit sends a unique authorization code to the redirect_uri that is sent as part of the authorization URL above.
+After Scalekit completes SSO authentication, it sends a unique authorization code to the redirect_uri that is sent as part of the authorization URL above.
 You will need to send this `code` and `redirect_uri` to get the authenticated user's profile information.

 <Tabs groupId="tech-stack">
 <TabItem value="nodejs" label="NodeJS">